 Up & Up Target tampons claim they’re similar to Tampax Pearl, but reviewers across all varieties strongly disagree.
 Quality, comfort, and effectiveness are all seriously called into question by dozens of reviewers.

-Reviewers miss the Archer Farms brand, which has been replaced by Good & Gather.
-Good & Gather (formerly Archer Farms) Target coffee reviews are fairly poor overall, but no flavor ranks worse than Cinnamon Vanilla.
+We miss the Archer Farms brand, which has been replaced by Good & Gather.
+Good & Gather Target coffee reviews are fairly poor overall, but no flavor ranks worse than Cinnamon Vanilla.

-You can find plenty of deals on other brands of Target coffee at Target like Starbucks and Peet’s.
+You can find plenty of deals on other brands of coffee at Target, like Starbucks and Peet’s.
 It’s worth the few extra bucks.
 You can save even more if you wait for a Circle offer on Starbucks coffee, though there aren’t any running for the bagged stuff right now.